Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Introduction

 Climate data present unique challenges for use in data-driven models.
 Most climate datasets are inherently spatiotemporal, sparse, and possess spatial and temporal autocorrelations.
 The data are often nonstationary, especially in recent decades, due to anthropogenic climate change.
-This effect changes the core statistics of the variables of interest (e.g., temperature, wind, cloud cover, geopotential height).
+This effect changes the core statistics of the variables of interest (e.g., temperature, wind, cloud cover, geopotential height, sea level rise).
 Studies handle nonstationarity in different ways.
-For example, when removing trends from a time series, some studies may simply remove a linear or second-order polynomial trend, while others may use more complex techniques, such as empirical mode decomposition \citep[e.g.,][]{huang1998}, to detect changing trends over time.
+For example, when removing trends from a time series, some studies may simply remove a linear or second-order polynomial trend \citep[e.g.][]{Long2025}, while others may use more complex techniques, such as empirical mode decomposition \citep[e.g.,][]{huang1998}, to detect changing trends over time.
 Along with changing background statistics, climate variables also have varying distributions, many of which are non-normal (e.g., gamma, bimodal, log-normal, and skew-normal), and exhibit non-linear interactions among themselves.
 As such, many traditional methods in statistics and AI/ML cannot simply be used ``out of the box” when working with climate variables.
 Additionally, climate data are collected from diverse sources, including satellite observations, weather stations, and climate models, and can be noisy, incomplete, and heterogeneous.
-The rapid development of AI/ML applications in climate prediction necessitates a guiding set of recommended preprocessing steps for climate data to secure some degree of harmony between studies and applications.
+The rapid development of AI/ML applications in climate prediction -- i.e., forecasting the state of the climate system (in probabilities) on timescales ranging from several weeks to a couple of decades in the future -- necessitates a guiding set of recommended preprocessing steps for climate data to secure some degree of harmony between studies and applications.
 As such, understanding the rationale for \emph{why} certain data preprocessing steps are taken can improve trust in these methods for end users by demystifying the process and providing ways to evaluate and critique the models and their results.

-The aim of this paper is to present recommended practices on proper data preprocessing steps aimed for climate (specifically, subseasonal to decadal and longer) prediction studies using AI/ML.
+The aim of this paper is to present recommended practices on proper data preprocessing steps aimed for climate prediction studies using AI/ML.
 This paper has three overarching goals:

 \begin{enumerate} \item Educate researchers and end users alike on different effects that dataset preprocessing can have on climate prediction across timescales (i.e., subseasonal to decadal and longer);